rjwthree/TIMSS_PIRLS/README.md

 Left MADR and Right MADR* - The MADR divided into the left and right tails.
 That is, the mean absolute deviation from the median among the subset of scores below or above the median, respectively.

-Gini's Mean Difference Ratio (GMDR) - Imagine randomly selecting two students and finding the absolute difference between their scores; GMD gives the expected value of this interval.
-The GMDR is the male-female ratio of this distance.
+Gini's Mean Difference Ratio (GMDR) - Imagine randomly selecting two students and finding the distance between their scores.
+GMD gives the expected value of this interval: the mean absolute difference.
+The GMDR is the male-female ratio.

 The next section adjusts the scores linearly for age and recalculates all the effect sizes from Cohen's d down.